weka/snaptool/README.md

 # Features

+- New in release 1.6.2:
+    - add 'mgmt_port:' keyword to 'cluster:' section of snaptool.yml config file.
+This is the port used for calling the api.
+It defaults to 14000 as before, but can now be changed.

 - New in release 1.6:
     - maximum snapshots per schedule, per filesystem, is now 365
     - new UI tab that displays a list of sortable existing cluster snapshots, not just those created by snaptool